SydneyMW/171Project/README.md

 ![image](https://user-images.githubusercontent.com/75039761/205835836-3453e670-d9a6-48fc-918f-7d9e37ee28f0.png)

 ### 4. Model 3 -- Support Vector Machine
-Finally, the outcomes of our third model, the SVM Classifier, are dispalyed in the form of a training classification report in the figure below.
+Finally, the outcomes of our third model, the SVM Classifier, are dispalyed in the form of a testing classification report in the figure below.

 #### Figure 5 -- SVM Classification Report (Testing)

 ![image](https://user-images.githubusercontent.com/75039761/205830661-59a32378-63d7-457c-85be-1d1c22fe698e.png)

 ## Discussion
 This section presents analysis of the findings described in the **Results** section, along with our rationale for building specified models in the first place.
 Here, we evaluate the performance of each of the models separately, as well as draw cummulative conclusions about our solution to the ad/no-ad classification problem.
 Additionally, possible shortcomings of our models are adressed below as well.